Ren and Stimpy (characters): History

-In a 1993 interview by a comics magazine, Bill Wray stated that he believes that Kricfalusi created Ren and Stimpy around 1978 for Kricfalusi and his friends' personal amusement in college; Kricfalusi attended Sheridan College in Canada.
+In a 1993 interview by a comics magazine, Bill Wray stated that he believes that Kricfalusi created Ren and Stimpy around 1978 for Kricfalusi and his friends' personal amusement in college; Kricfalusi attended Sheridan College in Canada, where he was unsatisfied with the education.
 Wray said that he had initially "forgotten about" the characters.
 When Nickelodeon requested a new series, Kricfalusi assembled a presentation called "Your Gang", similar to a children's show with a live action host presenting various cartoons.
 Each cartoon parodied a genre, and Ren & Stimpy parodied the "cat and dog" genre.
 Vanessa Coffey, the producer of the show, said that she did not like the general idea, but that she liked the characters.

-Kricfalusi originally created Ren and Stimpy as the pets of George Liquor and Jimmy The Idiot Boy.
+Kricfalusi originally created Ren and Stimpy as the pets of George Liquor and Jimmy the Idiot Boy.

 Kricfalusi received inspiration for Ren from a black and white photograph of a chihuahua in a sweater next to a woman's feet.
 The original photograph is called "New York City, 1946" and was taken by Elliott Erwitt.
 He received inspiration for Stimpy's design by a Tweety Bird cartoon called A Gruesome Twosome where the cats in the animation had big noses.
 The relationship of both Ren and Stimpy was inspired in the relationship of Gandy Goose and Sourpuss from Terrytoons.